Maryblessing/diversity-and-inclusion/reviewer-guide.md

   - If you have feedback outside of the scope of what the review checklist asks for, create a new comment informing the applicant about that.

 For Events:
-  - Currently, there are five metrics which can be applied for by an Event Badging applicant.
+  - Currently, there are Eight metrics which can be applied for by an Event Badging applicant.
   - Event badges are assigned according to four Badge levels.
   - Event reviews go on until all the metrics the Applicant gave their statement for qualify all the given checks.
 For example, if an applicant gave their statement for adhering to Code of Conduct and Speaker Demographic metrics (which form the first metric set), their Badge status would be pending until the qualitative checks related to both these metrics are passed.